IRIS Bimonthly Public Science Meeting (October 2014)

 - Diisononyl Phthalate (DINP)

 Note: The Cr(VI) materials released for this meeting are the second set of preliminary materials released on this chemical.
 The materials include updated information on the literature search and screening strategy, approaches for the selection of human studies of Cr(VI) for hazard identification, presentation of critical human studies in evidence tables, and a preliminary summary of toxicokinetic and mechanistic studies pertinent to the assessment of Cr(VI).
 The first set of preliminary materials released in April 2014, Preliminary Materials for the Integrated Risk Information System (IRIS) Toxicological Review of Hexavalent Chromium Part 1: Experimental Animal Studies, presented the planning and scoping summary, problem formulation information, and evidence tables for experimental animal data for the health effects of Cr(VI).

-The objective of this public meeting is to obtain input from the scientific community and the public on studies and data that will be used in the assessments that are under development.
-Specifically, EPA is seeking input on preliminary materials including draft literature searches and associated search strategies, the approach for selecting primary studies to be included in the evidence tables, the approach for evaluating methodological features of studies, evidence tables, exposure-response arrays, and the science questions identified for discussion prior to development of the assessment.
+The objective of this public meeting was to obtain input from stakeholders and the public on the studies and data that will be used in the assessments that are under development.
+Specifically, EPA was seeking input on preliminary materials including draft literature searches and associated search and screening strategies, the approach for selecting primary studies to be included in the evidence tables, the approach for evaluating methodological features of studies, evidence tables, and exposure-response arrays prior to the development of the IRIS assessments.

-The meeting will be held in the EPA Conference Center at 2777 South Crystal Drive, Arlington, Virginia 22202.
-The meeting will also be available by webinar/teleconference.
+The meeting was held at the EPA Conference Center at 2777 South Crystal Drive, Arlington, Virginia 22202.
+The meeting was also streamed by webinar/teleconference for remote participants.